DataQualityCommittee/documentation/guidance/tagging-ifrs.md

 *   EliminationOfIntersegmentAmountsMember,
 *   UnallocatedAmountsMember

+The following extension members can also be used as long as they are descendants of the OperatingSegmentsMember:

+*   ReportableSubsegmentsMember
+*   IntersubsegmentEliminationsMember

 In addition, the rule allows the filers to define the following common extension members that capture other totals that are commonly reported:

 *   CorporateReconcilingItemsAndEliminationsMember,